top of page

 What You Can Do to Protect Yourself

-While wrongful death insurance fraud is rare, it’s important to be vigilant:
+While wrongful death insurance fraud is rare, it is important to be vigilant:

 • Choose trustworthy beneficiaries: Be cautious when naming beneficiaries on life insurance policies.